Confidential

 Why Now

 Plastic bans accelerating globally.
 Federal biobased procurement mandates expanding.
 2018 Farm Bill unlocked hemp cultivation.
 Legacy mills are slow to convert.
-First mover with USDA certification, manufacturing partnerships, and proven sales captures the category.
+First mover with USDA certification, a major-retailer win (a Safeway multi-store test), and a self-funding sponsorship model captures the category.

 03 / 16